top of page

 Anxiety

--Psychoeducation is helping the client understand what anxiety/OCD is, how it impacts the emotional and physical state, and increase understanding of the role this plays in daily life.
+• Psychoeducation: We'll explore what anxiety is and how it impacts your emotional and physical state, increasing your understanding of its role in daily life.

 Obsessive Compulsive Disorder